andrew/ultimate-awesome/README.md

 - [awesome-deved](https://github.com/kamranayub/awesome-deved) - DevEd with umami.
 Awesome List of developer education covering blogs, tutorials, academies, visual essays, games, and more.
 - [awesome-osdev](https://github.com/leap0x7b/awesome-osdev) - List of resources and projects for operating system development.
 - [movies](https://github.com/learn-anything/movies) - Awesome Movies.
+- [awesome-marketing](https://github.com/marketingtoolslist/awesome-marketing) - A curated list of awesome marketing tools and resources.
 - [awesome-serialization](https://github.com/maximveksler/awesome-serialization) - Data formats useful for API, Big Data, ML, Graph & co.
 - [awesome-bdd](https://github.com/omergulen/awesome-bdd) - A collection of awesome things regarding the behavior-driven development ecosystem.
 A curated list of courses, tutorials, libraries, tips and tricks, books, videos, and awesome resources about BDD. .
 - [awesome-hacktoberfest-plant-a-tree](https://github.com/OtacilioN/awesome-hacktoberfest-plant-a-tree) - Will you choose the :sparkles: Hacktoberfest t-shirt :sparkles: but don't want to stop contributing to the environment and a sustainable future?
 Find an organization here so you can plant a tree! :seedling: .